Sex differences in education: Gender gap in literacy

+While these classroom and cultural factors contribute to the gap, more recent research suggests that the disproportionate amount of males in special education may be influenced by identification bias.
+Identification bias occurs when teachers are more likely to identify one sex over the other for education based on behavioral stereotypes instead of objective data.
+Reading disabilities, such as dyslexia, impair an individual's ability to read or comprehend a text.
+A 2025 analysis involving over 500,000 students found that males are 1.83 times more likely to be diagnosed with reading disabilities than females.
+This could suggest that teachers perceive and have different behavioral expectations for males in comparison to females (Differential Identification of Females and Males with Reading Difficulties: A Meta-Analysis, 2025).

 It is also important to consider two aspects of boys and literacy education as raised in the Booth article, which draws from the 2002 work of Smith and Wilhelm.
 The first is achievement; boys typically take longer to learn than girls do, although they excel over girls when it comes to "information retrieval and work-related literacy tasks".
 It is important, therefore, for the teacher to provide the appropriate activities to highlight boys' strengths in literacy and properly support their weaknesses.
 Also, boys tend to read less than girls in their free time.
 This could play a role in the fact that girls typically "comprehend narrative and expository texts better than boys do".
 In his 2009 book Grown Up Digital, Tapscott writes that there are other methods to consider in order to reach boys when it comes to literacy: "Boys tend to be able to read visual images better... study from California State University (Hayword) saw test scores increase by 11 to 16% when teaching methods were changed to incorporate more images".
 Smith and Wilhelm say that boys typically have a "lower estimation of their reading abilities" than girls do.